-View the report and explore the data in the Bioenergy Knowledge Discovery Framework (KDF).
+View the interactive version of the report and explore the data in the Bioenergy Knowledge Discovery Framework (KDF).

 The growing U.S. bioindustry will convert domestically produced biomass resources into a range of fuels and products needed to reduce U.S. oil imports and boost the U.S. economy.
 A growing bioenergy industry will require large quantities of sustainably produced, high-quality biomass.

 Sustainable feedstock production includes all of the operations required to create superior varieties and grow biomass feedstocks through the point where the biomass is harvested from the field or forest.
 Specific steps include germplasm collection and characterization, plant breeding and genomics, variety selection, development of Best Management Practices, Foundation seed production, and planting and managing the crop.
 USDA and the Department of Energy's (DOE) Office of Science are primarily responsible for leading federal research in these areas.
 DOE's Bioenergy Technologies Office therefore focuses its sustainable feedstock production research and development in three main areas: resource assessment, resource development, and sustainability.
 This work is conducted in conjunction with Oak Ridge National Laboratory, the Sun Grant Regional Feedstock Partnership, and via competitive grants.